Sachin-251/psychiatrists_api/README.md

-# Sample RESTful API with Node.js, Express.js, and MySQL
+# Sample RESTful API for Psychiatrists and Patients Records build with Node.js, Express.js, and MySQL

 Welcome to our RESTful API built with Node.js, Express.js, and MySQL!
 This project serves as a template and guide for creating a robust and scalable API for your applications.
 The stack chosen provides a powerful combination of a server-side JavaScript runtime, a fast and minimalist web framework, and a reliable relational database for seamless data storage and retrieval.